NicolayD/ruby-chess/README.md

 It will be developed slowly and pushed gradually to github.

-Edit: 11.05.2017 - Basic game logic works fine.
+Edit: 15.05.2017 - Game logic works fine.
 Check and checkmate work, the checked player must choose a move out of the checked position.
-I have to develop more draw checks and add an option to save the game.
+Draw checks also work (only automatic draws).
+Save game option is also available.
+Only castling and en passant are not available yet.
+Some of the verbose code needs refactoring.